HELP

 LOAD RATINGS

-The load rating for any tyre (load index) indicates the maximum weight that each tyre is able to support.
+The load rating for any tyre (load index) indicates the maximum weight that each tyre can support.
 Below is a quick rating of common Load Indexes:

 http://www.tempetyres.com.au/content/pages/loadrating.jpg